i-doit/knowledge-base/docs/en/installation/manual-installation/suse-linux-enterprise-server.md

 </VirtualHost>
 ```

+!!! note "The configurations contained there must be checked after an update and changes must be adopted in the VHost configuration."

 i-doit includes differing Apache settings in a file with the name **.htaccess**.
-The configurations contained there must be checked after an update and changes must be adopted in the VHost configuration.

 With the next step you activate the necessary Apache modules **php8**, **rewrite** and **mod_access_compat**: